LanaKhalifa/deep-learning-flood-modeling/README.md

 see 📁 `simulations_to_samples/processed_data/dataloaders/figures/` to see random samples from each dataloader. here are 6 samples:
 <img width="1280" height="497" alt="image" src="https://github.com/user-attachments/assets/35cd3e72-ee02-4ca6-83d8-244fe91dd711" />

-## 2. Training and Validating Multiple Architectures
+## 2. Training the Proposed Architecture
 This stage involves systematic experimentation with various architectures to predict future water depth at the patch level.
 The process is organized into subdirectories within:

 > 📁 `multi_architecture_training/`